-The most notable feature of the Duo is the Knock Knock feature that shows the preview of caller even before you pick up the call.
-So, you know the actual condition of the caller and can avoid picking the call if you are not comfortable.
-This could be good to avoid your drunk friend calling you in midnight.
+The most notable feature of the Duo is the Knock Knock feature which shows the preview of the caller even before you pick up the call.
+So, you know the actual condition of the caller and can avoid picking up the call if you are not comfortable.
+This could be good to avoid your drunk friend calling you at midnight.

-FaceTime is now available for Android as it is iOS only service.
+FaceTime is not available for Android as it is an iOS-only service.
 So, you need alternatives.
+Android users can join FaceTime calls using the link but calls will be on the browser.
+So, the experience is not the same.
 If you are just switching from iOS to Android, here is the list of best FaceTime alternatives for Android.
 You can choose any of these.
 WhatsApp and Messenger are quite popular.
 So, you have most of your friends using these services.
 Use WhatsApp or Messenger for video calling your friends and you won’t miss FaceTime again.